 Introduction

 The topic of registration data accuracy is not new; it is provided for in ICANN’s contracts and has been the subject of many community discussions and work streams over the years.
-Following its agreement to start a more holistic effort, the GNSO Council received an ICANN org Briefing and held further discussions on the topic of registration data accuracy.
+Following its agreement to start a more holistic review effort, the GNSO Council received an ICANN org Briefing and held further discussions on the topic of registration data accuracy.
 The GNSO Council then confirmed the formation of and instructions to a Registration Data Accuracy Scoping Team during its meeting on 22 July 2021.

 The Scoping Team has been tasked to consider a number of accuracy-related aspects, such as current enforcement and reporting, measurement of accuracy, and effectiveness.
 These considerations are expected to help inform its deliberations and the development of recommendations to the GNSO Council on whether any changes are recommended to improve accuracy levels, and, if so, how and by whom these changes would need to be developed.
 (For example, if changes to existing contractual requirements are recommended, a PDP or contractual negotiations may be necessary to effect a change).
 Each SG, Constituency, SO, and AC was invited to appoint representatives to this effort.